Refine by health condition

 Omolara Lawal is a Neurologist in Green Bay, Wisconsin.
 Dr. Lawal has been practicing medicine for over 16 years.
 Her top area of expertise is Stroke.
 Dr. Lawal is currently accepting new patients.

 Merle Teetzen is a Neurologist and a Physiatrist in Green Bay, Wisconsin.
-His top areas of expertise are Headache, Multiple Sclerosis (MS), Relapsing Multiple Sclerosis (RMS), and Memory Loss.
+His top areas of expertise are Headache, Multiple Sclerosis (MS), and Relapsing Multiple Sclerosis (RMS).

 Jonathan Ji is a Neurologist in Green Bay, Wisconsin.
-His top areas of expertise are Increased Intracranial Pressure, Pseudotumor Cerebri Syndrome, Stroke, Meningitis, and Thrombectomy.
-Dr. Ji is currently accepting new patients.
+His top areas of expertise are Pseudotumor Cerebri Syndrome, Increased Intracranial Pressure, Stroke, Meningitis, and Thrombectomy.

-Tseun Kong is a Neurologist in Green Bay, Wisconsin.
-Dr. Kong is currently accepting new patients.
+Rebecca Fenelon is a Neurologist in Green Bay, Wisconsin.

 What is a neurologist?